ibmf-bioinformatics/MeStanG/README.md

 ## Issues and help

-Users can send any questions about MeStanG usage on the issues tab, before submitting an issue please consider looking through the manual and browsing existing issues.
+Users can send any questions about MeStanG usage to the issues tab.
+Before submitting an issue, please consider reviewing the manual and browsing existing issues.

 ## Acknowledgements